 - The request for access will be dealt with within 30 days from date of receipt, unless the requestor has set out special grounds that satisfies the Information Officer that the request be dealt with sooner.

-- The period of 30 days may be extended by not more than 30 additional days, if the request is for a large quantity of information, or the request requires a search for information held at another office of Call Cabinet and the information cannot be reasonably obtained within 30 days.
-The nformation officer will notify the requestor in writing should an extension be necessary.
+- The period of 30 days may be extended by not more than 30 additional days, if the request is for a large quantity of information, or the request requires a search for information held at another office of CALL CABINET and the information cannot be reasonably obtained within 30 days.
+The information officer will notify the requestor in writing should an extension be necessary.

 - Should the requestor have any difficulty with the form or the process laid out herein, the requestor should contact the Information Officer for assistance.